🚨 No Live Sessions Today🚨

 *This is for informational and educational purposes only.
 There is inherent risk in trading, so trade at your own risk.Â

 Disclaimer: We develop tools and strategies to the best of our ability, but no one can guarantee the future.
-There is always a risk of loss when trading.
-Past performance is not indicative of future results.
-While we have been using the Alpha Arrows with great success, we cannot guarantee any future results.
-What you will see today are some of the best examples over the last few months.
-There were bigger winners, there were smaller winners, and there were losers.
-Since the Alpha Arrows is a tool for traders and not a trading service, profits and performance will vary among users.Â
+There is always a risk of loss when trading past performance is not indicative of future results.
+The examples displayed are historical trade ideas found in real-time.
+There were smaller wins and those that did not work out.
+Since The NewsFlow Scanner is a tool for traders and not a trading service, profits and performance will vary among users.
+Trade at your own risk